keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

     `KeptnTaskDefinition` resources for each type of testing.
     Executing that resource would execute the three types of tests in sequential order.

+If you define a `container-runtime` runner container for your `KeptnTaskDefinition`, you can do anything allowed by the configuration you define for that container.

 ## Context